Wessl/LiDAR-Toolkit/README.md

 * time-based fade out
 * variable point creation rate

-(This image isn't mine but it looks cool and you could make something like this with this toolkit)
+(This image isn't mine but it looks cool and you could make something like this with this toolkit 😄)
 ![alt-text](https://geospatialmedia.s3.amazonaws.com/wp-content/uploads/2019/01/Wired1.jpg)